-- The end of first season: Lelouch and C.C. trigger a trap that links their minds, making them see events from C.C.'s multi-century lifespan, including several painful and torturous "deaths".
+- The end of Season 1: Lelouch and C.C. trigger a trap that links their minds, making them see events from C.C.'s multi-century lifespan, including several painful and torturous "deaths".
 A despondent C.C. says that she's been alive for so long, she's forgotten who her loved ones are, and even what it means to be human.
 Lelouch replies: "You're wrong.
 You're not alone, because I'm here.
 We made a contract, remember?
 If the world considers you a witch, then that makes me a warlock."
 If anything breaks the constant comparisons between Lelouch and Light Yagami into tiny pieces, this scene should be it.

 - When C.C. kisses Lelouch in the first season finale.